aashish4533/BloomBook/frontend/src/CELEBRATION.md

 ## 🎉 CONGRATULATIONS! 🎉

-**You did it!** BookOra is complete and ready for the next chapter.
+**You did it!** BookBloom is complete and ready for the next chapter.

 - ✅ **Phase 1**: Communities & Private Chat
 - ✅ **Phase 2**: Group Chat & Admin Tools